AIRES 35-V

 Setting the Adjustable Depth of Field Ring

-Don't turn the Depth of Field ring unless the lens is removed.
+Aires 35 V camera Don't turn the Depth of Field ring unless the lens is removed.

 For the three different lenses (Standard, Telephoto and Wide-Angle) there are three different Depth of Field markings engraved on the Depth of Field Ring as in the illustration on the right (A).

-Press the small pin on the left side of the Standard lens Depth of Field Ring engraving and simultaneously turn ring either way so that the focal length (4.5cm10cm.
+Press the small pin on the left side of the Standard lens Depth of Field Ring engraving and simultaneously turn ring either way so that the focal length (4.5cm10cm. or 3.5cm.) of the lens you are going to use is set at the red triangular mark on the shutter cover (B).

 Replacing the Lens

-Standard lens -Set the distance scale to the infinity.
-Line up the red dot on the lens barrel to the red dot on the shutter cover (A).
-Turn the knurled black ring clockwise until it stops (B).
-Now, you have replaced the lens.
-Telephoto lens--Set the distance scale to infinity.
+--Set the distance scale to infinity.
 Set the two red dots on the lens barrel in line with each other.
 Now, set these two red dots in line with the red dot on the shutter cover and simultaneously insert alignment bar into groove (C).
 Turn the knurled black ring clockwise until it stops with a click (D).
 The telephoto lens is now securely in its place.

 Wide-Angle lens--Set the distance scale to infinity.
 Set the two green dots on the lens barrel in line with each other: Now, set the red dot on the lens barrel to the red dot on the shutter cover and simultaneously insert alignment bar into groove (E).
 Turn the lens barrel clockwise until it stops with a click (F).
 The wide-angle lens is now securely in its place.